fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/README.md

 #### Disclamer
 This project is from the Blockchain Challenge 2022 #BCC22 in cooperation with Chainlink. https://wwz.unibas.ch/de/dltfintech/blockchain-challenge/ .
 This contract is solely for private use.
-If you have questions, please contact any of the developer (#BCC22, Team 2 (Chainlink)).
+If you have any questions, please contact one of the developer (#BCC22, Team 2 (Chainlink)).

 We create dynamic football trading cards.
 Which dynamically updates the statistics of the player.
 Having 3 of the same cards gives the option to upgrade the cards (up to 3 times).